vackosar/vackosar.github.io/_drafts/2020-11-29-LamdaNetworks-vs-Attention.md

 </figure>

-## Lambda's Positional Encodings Are Crucial
+## Are Lambda's Positional Embeddings Required?

 Could we possibly get rid of the positional embeddings, if they consume so much?
 No, they drive most of the performance at least in case of the image classification task.